7 Energy Supplements That Work (& Why You Have Low Energy)

 Is it because they are missing some critical supplement?

 The problem with "low energy" is that it is very non-specific and doesn't necessarily mean anything on its own.

 If you were to look at the number of diseases and conditions that are associated with low energy it would number in the hundreds (1).

 This is probably one of the main reasons that Doctors tend to ignore low energy as a symptom.

 It's quite non-specific and is related to hundreds of diseases.

 Fortunately, there are a number of things that you can do to actually increase your energy level.

-It all starts with understanding with a basic understand of where energy comes from in the body.
+It all starts with understanding where energy comes from in the body.

 From there you can then target therapies to treat these problems and finally increase your energy.

 The vast majority of the energy produced in your body comes from a special portion of the cell known as the mitochondria (2).